Maths

 Key Stage 4

 Students will follow either the foundation or higher scheme of work depending on prior assessments and teacher judgement based on classwork and independent work.
-Problem-solving is at the heart of the new curriculum and opportunities to develop problem solving and reasoning skills in maths are embedded within each unit of work.
+Problem-solving is at the heart of the new curriculum and opportunities to develop problem solving and reasoning skills in math’s are embedded within each unit of work.
 Once students reach year 11, their teachers will decide upon how much they need to deviate away from the scheme of work based on thorough assessment.
 This takes place in lessons and through whole school mock exams.

-- develop fluent knowledge, skills and understanding of mathematical methods and concepts
+- develop fluent knowledge, skills and understanding of mathematical methods and concepts.

-- acquire, select, and apply mathematical techniques to solve problems
+- acquire, select, and apply mathematical techniques to solve problems.

-- reason mathematically, make deductions and inferences and draw conclusions. comprehend, interpret, and communicate mathematical information in a variety of forms appropriate to the information and context
+comprehend, interpret, and communicate mathematical information in a variety of forms appropriate to the information and context.

 Key Stage 5